 Having different hiring standards for women and men, whether they are intentional or the result of unconscious bias, is a serious problem — for women who want and deserve to advance into senior roles and also for organizations that, as evidence shows, will perform better if they have more women in top management slots.

-Here are 3 practical strategies, drawing on the Center for Creative Leadership’s own extensive research, for turning the tables and betting on the potential of women in our organizations:
+Here are 3 practical strategies, drawing on our extensive research, for turning the tables and betting on the potential of women in our organizations:

 1. Create cultures that sponsor women leaders.

 More than once in my own career, I’ve nearly talked myself out of pursuing promotions because I didn’t think I had the experience.
 Fortunately, my bosses thought differently and didn’t let me miss those chances.
 We need to do the same for all the talent in our organizations.